elbwalker/sgtm-tag-bigquery/README.md

 ```

-if you prefer a RECORD over JSON, swap out the definition for `additional_params` and use this block instead:
+If you prefer a RECORD over JSON, swap out the definition for `additional_data` and use this block instead:

 ```
   {
-    "name": "additional_params",
+    "name": "additional_data",
     "mode": "REPEATED",
     "type": "RECORD",
     "description": "Optionally captured but relevant event information in addition",